• About

 A Note of Pride

-A medley of folk symphonies from Chhattisgarh's Bastar have hit the national circuit, courtesy a tribal band aiming to keep it from fading away.
+A medley of folk symphonies from Bastar have hit the national circuit, courtesy a tribal band aiming to keep it from fading away.
 Abhijat Shukla picks out the tunes

 November 18, 2021